New York City Backflow Prevention & Testing

 The DEP has established the following criteria to install, operate and maintain a proper backflow prevention device:

-- The backflow prevention device must then be installed in accordance with the DEP-approved plans.
-Installation must comply with NYC Department of Building's regulations and requirements.
+- Your backflow prevention device in New York City must then be installed in accordance with the DEP-approved plans.
+Installation must comply with NYC Department of Buildings's regulations and requirements.

 - Once installed, the device must be tested by a New York Certified Backflow Prevention Device Tester.